Retail Sales Strategy

 • Are you prepared to buy today?
 Trying to pin a customer down is futile; they can still change their mind after answering you, so don’t ask.

-Other things to note when trying to build rapport and get the sale is the differences between generations.
+Other things to note when building rapport and getting the sale is the differences between generations.

 Because of this, premium brands have become secondary as price and sales promotion become the primary criteria for quality and purchase.
 But...many people don’t just want the cheapest price - regardless of channels.